(Public Education Achieves in Kentucky)

 - degree of school board involvement

-- Two letters of endorsement, specifically listing the reasons for that endorsement, one from each of the following individuals and/or entities:
+- Three letters of endorsement, specifically listing the reasons for that endorsement, one from each of the following individuals and/or entities:

 - One from a teacher (or teachers) involved in the program.
 This letter should detail the instructor's impressions on the impact and potential future impact of the program on academic achievement of students involved; and